 2 cloves garlic, minced

-1 tsp. ground ginger or 1 Tbsp. freshly grated ginger
+1 teaspoon ground ginger or 1 tablespoon freshly grated ginger

 Cut chicken into 1 1/2 inch chunks.
 Stir chicken into the yogurt mixture.
 Cover with plastic wrap and refrigerate for 3 hours.

 Preheat grill to high heat and oil grill grates.
 Remove chicken from the marinade and thread on skewers.
 After the grill has preheated to high, lower heat to medium-high.

 Grill skewers, turning once, about 4-5 minutes per side.

 Serve with yogurt sauce.